 Any of these conditions could be the cause of your issues with Calendar in OS X (or iCal) and iCloud.
 The steps below will help you determine if any of your calendar data falls into these categories and will help you resolve any related issues.

 Back up your Calendar & Reminders data

-First, back up your calendars and reminders by following the steps in iCloud: How to back up iCloud data.
+First, back up your calendars and reminders by following the steps in Archive or make copies of your iCloud data.
 It's very important that you back up your data prior to following the steps in this article as they involve deleting and modifying your data.
 If you delete your data, as recommended at points in this article, you will not be able to recover it, unless you have backed up your data.

 You should back up each calendar one at a time, including all the calendars in the ICLOUD section, as well as all the calendars in the ON MY MAC section of the calendar list in Calendar (or iCal).

 Note: You may only have an ICLOUD section, but in some cases you could have both ICLOUD and ON MY MAC.

 You should back up any calendars that you have been attempting to import or move to iCloud.
 To help keep track of these you should consider storing the exported ICS files in a uniquely named folder, such as "my Calendar backups," so that you can easily find it later and avoid confusing it with any other exported calendars.
 Likewise, if you are exporting your Reminders, they should also be saved to their own uniquely named folder.
 Feel free to make additional backups at any time while following this process.